microsoft/monthlyresources/README.md

 Not just for cloud native applications, containers are vehicles for application modernization.
 Learn how to plan your project with Kubernetes: [Learn how](https://mybuild.microsoft.com/sessions/fd09c810-26ad-45bd-957b-1a70b74d93ec?source=sessions/?ocid=AID3034986)

+:hearts:**Technical Story - Kainos and NHS Digital deliver health services to millions on Microsoft Azure**

+ By pioneering the use of a containerized architecture on Azure, Kainos was able to deliver a highly secure service based on containers.
+[Learn how](https://customers.microsoft.com/en-us/story/1368348549535774520-kainos-and-nhs-digital-deliver-health-services-to-millions-on-microsoft-azure/?ocid=AID3034986)

 ---